MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     when your data matches conditions you specify.

-- *Part 8, Customizing Microsoft Dynamics GP*, provides an overview of module-specific setup tasks to complete when you’ve finished setting up your system and suggests additional tools you can use to further tailor Microsoft Dynamics GP to the way your organization works.
+- *Part 8, Customizing Microsoft Dynamics GP*, provides an overview of module-specific setup tasks to complete when you've finished setting up your system and suggests additional tools you can use to further tailor Microsoft Dynamics GP to the way your organization works.